-Student Health Services' goal is to provide high quality health care, counseling, health education and prevention services to George Mason University students.
+Student Health Services’ mission is to provide high quality health care to George Mason University students.

-There is no charge to be seen by one of our health care providers.
+There is no charge to be seen by one of our healthcare providers.
 There are nominal fees for lab work, medications, treatments, dressings, and supplies.
+We offer a wide variety of services to keep our Mason community healthy.
 Your health care is confidential and protected by HIPAA (Health Insurance Portability and Accountability Act).

 Free after-hours nurse advice line (703) 993-2831.

 If Student Health Services is closed and you have a medical emergency, you may contact the free after-hours nurse, an emergency room, urgent care facility, or call 911.

 Wednesday, November 26: Student Health Services will close at 11:30am.

 Thursday, November 27-Saturday, November 29: Student Health Services will be closed.